andrey42/jetty-nosql-onsql/README.md

 ## Install

-jetty-nosql-onsql is an extension for jetty nosql package, available withih standard Jetty releases, for example it can be found in Maven repository: http://grepcode.com/project/repo1.maven.org/maven2/org.eclipse.jetty/jetty-nosql/
+jetty-nosql-onsql is an extension for jetty nosql package

+To install this session manager, you have first to install standard jetty nosql library, available as jetty-nosql-<version>.jar, it's available withih standard Jetty releases, for example it can be found in Maven repository: http://grepcode.com/project/repo1.maven.org/maven2/org.eclipse.jetty/jetty-nosql/

-To install this session manager, You have to install both siandard jetty nosql library, available as jetty-nosql-<version>.jar and prebuilt jar jetty-nosql-onsql.jar from dist folder, into jetty's `${jetty.home}/lib/ext`.
+Then add prebuilt jar jetty-nosql-onsql.jar from dist folder, into jetty'slib extension folder here:  `${jetty.home}/lib/ext`.

 ## Configuration